tejsrn1/JavaExploration/src/TomactNotes.md

 # Java Webserver / Application Server (Tomcat) and Web Container

 ## A. WebServer/Web Container Overview

-- A **Webserver** primarily serves static content, while an **Application Server** provides server-side responses.
-However, both now perform similar functions.
+- **Webserver**: Primarily serves static content; **Application Server** handles server-side processing.
+Both now perform similar functions.
-- A **Webcontainer** in Java is a Servlet container.
-It is a component of a web server that interacts with Java servlets.
-- The Webcontainer manages the lifecycle of servlets, maps URLs to particular servlets, and ensures that the URL requester has the correct access rights.
-- The Java servlet API includes classes like ServletContext, ServletRequest, ServletResponse, and Session.
-- Essentially, it's a runtime environment where servlets run.

-Java Servlets enable you to write server-side components which help in generating dynamic content based on requests.
-Java provides servlet interfaces and the webserver company has to provide the actual implementation.
+- **Webcontainer**: A Java Servlet container within a web server, managing the lifecycle of servlets, URL mappings, and access rights.
+It serves as the runtime environment for Java servlets, enabling dynamic content generation.

 ### ServletContext

-- When the servlet container starts, it deploys and loads all web applications.
-When a web application is loaded, the servlet container will create a ServletContext once per application and keep it in server memory.
+- Created once per application by the servlet container when a web application is loaded.
+It stays in server memory and facilitates communication between the servlet and the container.
-- Also, web.xml will be parsed and every servlet, filter, and listener found in web.xml will be created and kept in memory.
-- ServletContext defines a set of methods that a servlet uses to communicate with its servlet container.

-The Servlet container is attached to the Webserver that listens to HTTP requests on port 80 (Tomcat is on 8080).
-When a new request comes, the servlet container will create a new HttpServletRequest and HttpServletResponse object and pass it through the method of the already created Filter and Servlet instance based on URL matching request ALL IN THE SAME THREAD.

-Servlets and filters are shared among all requests so never assign any request or session scoped data as an instance variable of a servlet or filter otherwise it will be shared among all requests.

-From a high-level perspective: Webserver -> Webcontainer/Servletcontainer -> Filter, Listener, Servlet Instance -> ServletContext -> Servlet API class in a particular application.
+- ServletContext manages servlets, filters, and listeners defined in `web.xml`.

 ### HttpSession

-When a client visits the web-app for the first time and/or the HttpSession is to be obtained for the first time by request.getSession(), then the servlet container will create it, generate a long and unique ID (which you can get by session.getId()) and store it in the server’s memory.
-The servlet container will also set a Cookie in the HTTP response with JSESSIONID as the cookie name and the unique session ID as the cookie value.
+- Created when a client first visits a web app, with a unique session ID stored as a cookie (`JSESSIONID`).
+It persists session data server-side.

 ## B. Tomcat Overview

-Apache Tomcat is an open-source web server and servlet container developed by Apache.
-Tomcat implements several Java EE interfaces like Servlet, JSP, etc. Tomcat consists of several components like Server, Service, Engine, Host, Context, and connectors.
-All these are defined in server.xml which is located in the /conf subdirectory of the Tomcat installation folder.
+**Apache Tomcat**: An open-source web server and servlet container that implements Java EE interfaces (Servlet, JSP, etc.).
+Key components include:

-### HOST
+### Host

-- It's a network name www.google.com to the Tomcat server.
+- Represents a network name (e.g., `www.google.com`) on the Tomcat server.
-- A Host can have any number of applications.
-- There can be several hosts on the same Tomcat server e.g., www.google.com, www.microsoft.com, etc.
+- Multiple hosts can run on the same Tomcat server.
-- The Host attribute "appBase" defines the application directory within the Tomcat installation folder.
-Each application is then identified by its path within that directory.
+- The `appBase` attribute defines the application directory within Tomcat, with each application identified by its path.
-    - For example, the App base directory for localhost is webapps (C:\Program Files\Apache Software Foundation\Tomcat 6.0\webapps\ROOT\) for http://localhost:8080.
-    - For other apps other than ROOT as in “C:\Program Files\Apache Software Foundation\Tomcat 6.0\webapps\myapp\“, the URL is like “http://localhost:8080/myapp/“.
-    - Like IIS has inetpub as default and other custom directories for any custom website.

 ### Context

-- It's the innermost element of the component of the server and it represents a single web application.
-- Tomcat automatically instantiates and configures a standard context upon loading an application.
-- It also loads properties defined in WEB-INF\web.xml file.
+- Represents a single web application within Tomcat, automatically instantiated and configured upon application load.
+It uses properties from the `WEB-INF/web.xml` file.

 ### Connectors

-- It handles communication with the client.
-- There are various connectors available e.g., HTTPConnector for HTTP traffic and AJP connector to use the AJP protocol, etc. Connectors listen on port 8080.
+- Handle communication with clients.
+Common connectors include `HTTPConnector` for HTTP traffic and `AJPConnector` for the AJP protocol.
+They typically listen on port 8080.

 ### Service

-- It ties connectors to the engine.
-Tomcat has a default service name Catalina which connects HTTP AND AJP CONNECTORS TO the Catalina Engine.
+- Ties connectors to the engine.
+The default service in Tomcat is "Catalina," connecting HTTP and AJP connectors to the Catalina engine.

 ### Engine

-- Represents the request processing pipeline for a specific service.
+- Manages the request processing pipeline for a specific service, handling requests from connectors and returning responses.
+Examples include:
-- The Engine receives and processes all requests from all these connectors and handles the response back to the appropriate connector for transmission to the client.
-    - For example, Jasper: JSP Engine for Tomcat, responsible for parsing JSP files and compilation of JSP’s Java code as servlets.
-Remember like IIS once compile code it needs to be updated to get in effect by tomcat.
+  - **Jasper**: JSP engine, compiles JSP to servlets.
-    - Catalina: Tomcat’s servlet container.
-Catalina makes Tomcat a Web Server for dynamic content.
+  - **Catalina**: Tomcat’s servlet container for dynamic content.
-    - Coyote: makes Tomcat an HTTP web server.
+  - **Coyote**: Tomcat’s HTTP web server component.

 ### Server

-- It's an instance of the Tomcat server.
-It has services that connect the connector to the engine.
+- Represents the Tomcat server instance, containing services that connect connectors to the engine.

 ### Listener

-- It's a Java object that implements the org.apache.catalina.LifecycleListener interface.
+- Implements the `org.apache.catalina.LifecycleListener` interface to monitor server lifecycle events.

 ### Realm

-- It can appear in any container e.g., Engine, Host, and Context and represent a database of users, passwords, user roles.
-Its purpose is to support container-based authentication.
+- Manages user authentication and roles, supporting container-based authentication across components like Engine, Host, and Context.

 ### Valve

-- It's an interceptor and intercepts all HTTP requests before they reach the application.
+- An interceptor that processes HTTP requests before they reach the application, often used for logging or access control.